BattmannWann/The-VizDoom-Experience/plan.md

 * **Week 2: Baseline Model Scaffolding**
     * **Tasks:**

         1. Install ViZDoom and all required libraries (PyTorch, etc.).
 Run the provided example scenarios to ensure the environment is working correctly.
-Familiarize yourself with the ViZDoom API (state/action spaces, rewards).
+Familiarize yourself with the ViZDoom API (state/action spaces, rewards). ***COMPLETED***

         2. Implement the basic skeleton of the CNN in PyTorch.
-Write the code to take a ViZDoom screen buffer (frame) as input and produce a forward pass with action logits as output.
+Write the code to take a ViZDoom screen buffer (frame) as input and produce a forward pass with action logits as output. ***COMPLETED***

     * **Deliverables:**
         - A fully functional development environment.